vagmcs/Optimus/README.md

 println("x = " + x.value + "y = " + y.value)
 ```

-Finally, release the memory used by the internal solver
+Finally, don't forget to release the memory used by the internal solver:

 ```scala
 scala> release()